dave-mccollough/python_learning/README.md

 # Python Learning
-Thsi repo is a series of small Python apps to support my Python upskilling.
+This repo is a series of small Python projects to support my Python upskilling in 2021.